JHaley1513/Fireworks/README.txt

-J. Haley and R. Kim
+J. Haley and R. Kim, March '19
-March 2019

 Light up your screen with Fireworks!
 Launch enough of it to trigger a BIG surprise